 This is especially important when naming elements.
 Creating a clear, predictable system can save development time in the long run, and will help the client wrap his or her head around what's what.

 So much time can be saved and simplicity achieved by thinking modularly.
 This works on several levels.
-This may mean thinking about class naming modularly: stringing together Utility Classes to create commonly used looks or behaviors.
+It may mean thinking about class naming modularly: stringing together utility classes to create commonly used looks or behaviors.
 It may mean thinking about sections modularly: grouping components by section so that they can be freely re-ordered.
-Or it may mean thinking about interactions modularly: decoupling interaction classes from style classes, so that an interaction can be used repeatedly throughout the site & freely attached to different elements.
+Or it may mean thinking about interactions modularly: decoupling interaction classes from style classes, so that an interaction can be used repeatedly throughout the site and freely attached to different elements.

 This might also mean, instead of appending an arrow icon to a CTA with a span, building it out as an After pseudo element, like .CTA::after.
 This way, the client doesn't need to think about adding it, and won't be able to accidentally delete it.